yarikoptic/numfocus.org/content/membership.rst

 The NumFOCUS Foundation was formed in 2012 to "promote the use of accessible and reproducible computing in science and technology."
-Much of this effort centers around the use of Python and it’s tools.
+Much of this effort centers around the use of Python and its tools.

 NumFOCUS is excited to announce membership is now open.
 The involvement of the community is vital in helping to help raise the visibility of Python and its